aiven/devportal/docs/tutorials/kafka-migration.rst

     As part of the connectivity check you also need to ensure:

-    * That the **connection bandwidh** is enough to sync the data between environments
+    * That the **connection bandwidth** is enough to sync the data between environments
-    * That the needed networking setups are available in the target Apache Kafka cluster, some examples on how to define custom newtorking setups on Aiven:
+    * That the needed networking setups are available in the target Apache Kafka cluster, some examples on how to define custom networking setups on Aiven:
         * :doc:`Firewalls/security groups </docs/platform/concepts/cloud-security>`
         * :doc:`VPC peering </docs/platform/howto/manage-vpc-peering>`
         * :doc:`Privatelink </docs/platform/howto/use-aws-privatelinks>`